-Exam #1 = 100 points Exam #2 = 100 points Exam #3 = 100 points In-class activities = 100 points Total points for the course = 400 points
+In-class activities = 100 points

+Total points for the course = 500 points

 You will have five in-class assignments worth 20 points each for a total of 100 points.
-These assignments are designed to help you master the geographical concepts and processes covered in the course.
-You will be given an allotted amount of time in class to complete the assignments.
-Assignments must be completed with the allotted time frame and will be collected at the end of the allotted time.
+These assignments are designed to help you master the geographical concepts and processes covered in the course as well as learn how to navigate the atlas.
+You will have an allotted amount of time in class to complete the assignments.
+Assignments must be completed within the allotted time frame and will be collected at the end of the allotted time.